 When you think of Americans and the French, who seems more relaxed overall?
-Is one group of people more strict or uptight about certain things?
-For me, it’s a tossup and depends on what we’re talking about.
-Both the French and Americans can be more relaxed…
+For me, it’s a tossup and here are 7 things the French are more relaxed about than Americans.

+What’s customer service in France like?
 The customer is almost always wrong.
 It’s often frustrating to get even minor issues resolved and French companies seem to have a different definition of “service” than American companies.
-So for me, France is NOT winning in the customer service department.
-Here’s how customer service is different in France.

-If you’re an American or you’ve observed us for any length of time, you’ve surely noticed that we tend to be an enthusiastic bunch.
-Not all of us, not all the time, but in general we’re kind of known for being glass-half-full smilers who like to say “awesome” and “amazing” a lot.
 A recent YouTube video I watched the other day on Americans and exaggeration got me thinking… are Americans overly enthusiastic?
 Is that a bad thing?
 Is it something that makes us endearing?
-Or makes others uncomfortable?